Do you want to be a farmer, or do you know someone who does?

-Your own transportation is suggested.
-The town of Maitland is about 1.5km away, with shops and facilities such as libraries and medical.
-Newcastle and the beach is around 30minutes by train or car.
+The town of Maitland is about 1 1/2 km away, with shops and facilities such as libraries and medical.
+Newcastle and the beaches are around 30 minutes by train or car.

 Purple Pear Farm accepts a maximum of five interns per season, couples are welcome.

 We work in all weather, please come prepared.